dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 Sealed concrete class
 '''''''''''''''''''''

-Summary

 The class of the error that is signalled when a color that is not available is requested.

-Superclasses
+   :superclasses:

 <error>

-Superclasses
+   :superclasses:

 *<error>*

 Init-keywords

 -  *color:* An instance of type `<color>`_.

-Description
+   :description:

 The class of the error that is signalled when a color that is not available is requested.
 The *color:* init-keyword is used to specify the color that was requested but was not available.

-Operations
+   :operations:

 -  None.

    See also

 `<color>`_